 Not caring for your website after launching it?
 It is a common mistake that many new website owners, entrepreneurs, and small businesses make.
 You can think of caring for your website like caring for your own health.
 One good check up doesn’t mean you give up on eating healthy, exercising and getting plenty of rest — you know you have to keep it up if you want your next check up to go well, too.
 Therefore, you will improve your WordPress website performance by keeping up with these items.

 If you are looking to improve your WordPress website performance, these items should help.
-However, if you’d like a little help we’re here for you.
-You can reach us by email at email@example.com or take a look at some of the services we offer to care for your website.
+However, if you’d like a little help, we’re here for you.
+You can reach us by email at email@example.com.